V. Dharmalingam: Assassination

 On the night of 2/3 September 1985 two men went to the house of M. Alalasundaram, former MP for Kopay, at Kalliyankadu, Nallur and kidnapped him at gun point.
 They took Alalasundaram in a car and drove to Uduvil where Dharmalingam was attending a wedding.
 The men then kidnapped Dharmalingam as well.
 The next day Alalasundaram's body was found in a scrub jungle near his home at Kalliyankadu with bullet wounds in the chest and arm.
 Dharmalingam's body was found at a cemetery in Thavady, Manipay, with a bullet wound in the forehead.

 No one claimed responsibility for the assassinations.
 Dharmalingam's son Siddhartan, who is a member of the PLOTE militant group, blamed one of the members of Eelam National Liberation Front for the assassinations (PLOTE wasn't a member of ENLF).
 It is widely believed that the murders were carried out by Tamil Eelam Liberation Organization (TELO), an Indian backed militant group, on the orders of the Research and Analysis Wing, the Indian intelligence agency.
 Alalasundaram was close to the TELO and a relative of its leader Sri Sabaratnam.
 It is believed that TELO chose to murder Alalasundaram at the same time as Dharmalingam so as to avoid suspicion.
 According to Siddhartan and K. T. Rajasingham the TELO assassins had been led by Bobby but others claim that it was Das.

-However, the Sri Lankan government and the military have repeatedly blamed the Liberation Tigers of Tamil Eelam (LTTE) for the assassinations.
+However, the Sri Lankan government and the military, without any valid proof, have repeatedly blamed the Liberation Tigers of Tamil Eelam (LTTE) for the assassinations.